karan1814/Freelancinng-online-Marketplace/README.md

 📊 Project Overview

+> ⚠️ **Note**: This project is created purely for **educational and practice purposes**.
+It is not affiliated with any other online freelancers market place platforms.

 Build a full-featured online marketplace for freelancers, similar to Fiverr or Upwork, where users can:
 Register as freelancers or clients